defra-design/design/README.md

 ### Why do it?

 Interaction design removes the risk of developing systems that don't meet user needs by:

- * Testing assumptions, hypothesis, and designs early and often
+ * testing assumptions, hypothesis, and designs early and often
  * ensuring the product is inclusive and accessible

 Interaction design along with other disciplines helps us create products that:

- * Meet the Government service standard
+ * meet the Government service standard
- * Meet Government accessibility regulations
+ * meet Government accessibility regulations
- * Meet current web standards
+ * meet current web standards
- * Meet user and organisational needs
+ * meet user and organisational needs
- * Are simple and intuitive to use
+ * are simple and intuitive to use
- * Work in a way that is familiar
+ * work in a way that is familiar
- * Require the minimum possible steps to complete
+ * require the minimum possible steps to complete
- * Are consistent throughout
+ * are consistent throughout
- * Are usable by everyone, equally
+ * are usable by everyone, equally

 ### When to do it